Towards Porting Operating Systems with Program Synthesis

 \paragraph{Path explosion on reading memory} Accessing memory with a symbolic pointer can lead to path explosion.
 Taming this path explosion requires structural merging for pointer values.
 However, the merge rule must be selected carefully, as we illustrate with the following example.
 To merge $m$ concrete pointers $q_i$ for $i \in \{1, \dots, m\}$, a direct approach would be to merge the regions and offsets, producing a pointer $q$ with a symbolic region and a symbolic offset.
 But reading memory at $q$ may result in path explosion: since we could end up reading $m$ offsets from each of $m$ distinct regions, the resulting ITE could contain up to $m^2$ distinct branches.
 Moreover, all but $m$ of these branches are infeasible.

-To avoid this inefficiency, our \synth only merges the offsets of pointers that point into the same region.
+To avoid this inefficiency, our \synth merges only the offsets of pointers that point into the same region.
 For example, we rewrite the symbolic value \texttt{(ite g (R1, x) (R1, y))} (representing the symbolic pointer $(R1, x)$ if \texttt{g} is true and symbolic pointer $(R1, y)$ otherwise) as \texttt{(R1, (ite g x y))}, because the symbolic pointers reference the same memory region.
 However, we will not rewrite the symbolic value \texttt{(ite g (R1, x) (R2, y))}.
-If $q$ is produced by this merge strategy, reading from $q$ can only produce up to $m$ branches, one for each of the original concrete $q_i$.
+If $q$ is produced by this merge strategy, reading from $q$ can produce at most $m$ branches, one for each of the original concrete $q_i$.

 \paragraph{Path explosion due to irregular representation}